Indoor Agriculture Climate Control

-Air Blue Heating and Cooling Inc. is your Indoor Agriculture Climate Control Experts.
-When it comes to precisely maintaining indoor climate to grow fast and healthy cannabis plants, we can assure you that the indoor climate will meet your specifications.
-Whether you require 72F temperature and 55% humidity, or something completely different, we can provide full sales, design, service and installation services.
+In addition to commercial HVAC, Air Blue Heating and Cooling Inc. is your Indoor Agriculture Climate Control Expert serving clients across Wheeling, Cary, Buffalo Grove, Highland Park & Palatine, IL.
+When it comes to precisely maintaining an indoor climate to grow fast and healthy cannabis plants, we can assure you that the indoor climate will meet your specifications.
+Whether you require 72F temperature and 55% humidity, or something completely different, we can provide full sales, design, service, and installation services.
 If you are a beginner or want to expand growing cannabis into a commercial facility, we have the proper system for the type of plants you want to grow.
-Here are some examples of systems you can utilize when it comes to indoor agriculture, such as cannabis.
+Here are some examples of systems you can utilize when it comes to indoor agriculture, such as cannabis:

-A common question we get is can we install a Split system for climate control in a cannabis facility.
-The answer is yes, but there are some challenges, the system may not be able to keep up.
+A common question we get is, “can you install a Split system for climate control in a cannabis facility?”
+The answer is yes, but there are some challenges as the system may not be able to keep up.
 Split systems are a low investment and easy to install but lack proper dehumidification control and are designed for residential cooling.
 If you plan to grow cannabis in a good humidity and temperature environment, this choice is not ideal.
-Cannabis in different growth stages releases heat and humidity at various levels which can cause the system designed for residential comfort cooling not to keep up.
+Cannabis in different growth stages releases heat and humidity at various levels which can cause a system designed for residential comfort cooling to fall short.
 Additional dehumidification and humidification systems may need to be installed.
-Systems like these will not be interconnected with split cooling and at the end of the day, the systems will be fighting each other resulting in poor comfort for your plants.
+Systems like these will not be interconnected with split cooling and at the end of the day, the systems will be fighting each other, resulting in poor comfort for your plants.

 Variable Refrigerant Flow systems are just like Split systems but are much larger and can provide more heating and cooling at high efficiency.
-These systems could be ducted or wall mounted.
+These systems could be ducted or wall-mounted.
 They can provide up to 30 tons of cooling on one unit to provide comfort cooling.
-These systems do not offer on-demand dehumidification that is really needed in cannabis growth, but they could be a good starting point since they have variable control of cooling that helps regulate dehumidification better than traditional roof top units that blow air around in the duct.
+These systems do not offer the on-demand dehumidification that is really needed in cannabis growth, but they could be a good starting point since they have variable control of cooling that helps regulate dehumidification better than traditional rooftop units that blow air around in the duct.
 This system could have multiple indoor heads in different zones and provide heating or cooling at the same time.
 The outdoor equipment would be a condenser that is not much louder than a traditional residential unit.

 Summary: These systems are a good solution to start a growing facility.
 An additional system will need to be installed to control dehumidification.

-When you are in this 100% and want the best climate control for the best cannabis growth there is no better product on the market than the Indoor or Outdoor mounted self-contained system.
-They offer precise humidity, dehumidification and temperature with the software that allows constant monitoring and alerts.
+When you are in this 100% and want the best climate control for the best cannabis growth, there is no better product on the market than the Indoor or Outdoor mounted self-contained system.
+They offer precise humidity, dehumidification, and temperature with the software that allows constant monitoring and alerts.
 These systems require a larger investment upfront and maintenance is reasonable.
-The cannabis special designed units speed up in the blooming stage and ramp down in the other stages.
-With these systems, you will be able to control spray nozzles, lights and more all from your iPad.
+The specially designed cannabis units speed up in the blooming stage and ramp down in the other stages.
+With these systems, you will be able to control spray nozzles, lights, and more all from your iPad.